daanipuui/android-ghostfish/README.md

 Using annotation processors, GhostFish compiles a list of application scoped beans in *asset/beans.txt* file.

-During this stage, it also adds code allowing dependency injection to every non-bean class containing at least 1 `@Inject` annotation.
+During this stage, it also generates code allowing dependency injection to every non-bean class containing at least 1 `@Inject` annotation.

 ## 3. Example